 A gap on your resume can be a real headache when you are applying for a job.
 Should you try to cover up the gap?
-Should you address it directly on your resume or should you ignore it and wait for the job interview and see what happens?
+Should you address it directly on your resume or should you ignore it?
 A gap on your resume doesn’t have to be a potential deal breaker for your job application.
 With some preparation you can make sure a gap on your resume will be a nonissue on your job application and you may even be able give a positive twist to it.

 Recruiters don’t like capricious candidates, they don’t like surprises.
 They like candidates that are capable of doing the job and who won’t quit after just a couple of months.
 If there are gaps on your resume there is a gap in the information that you give them.
 When your gap is in the early stages of your career, your resume will show that you have successfully overcome whatever the reason of your gap was.
-But when you have several gaps in your (recent) employment history, a recruiter will fill these gaps most likely with negative assumptions about your capability or your personality.
+If you have several gaps in your employment history, a recruiter will fill these gaps most likely with negative assumptions.

-Don’t try to hide or lie about the gap on your resume, this can lead to really awkward moments during the job interviews.
+Don’t try to hide or lie about the gap on your resume.
+Lying can lead to really awkward moments during the job interviews.
 Recruiters will spot a lie immediately.
 It is best to just be honest about it.
-But it is necessary to prepare your and answer and prepare for follow up question, so you can answer all questions direct and confidently.
+But it is necessary to prepare your and answer and prepare for questions, so you can answer all questions with confidence.
 Recruiters just want to make sure you are capable and motivated.
 Being honest and giving direct and confident answers can take away any doubt about this.

 If you have taken a time out from your career to work on your personal development you can turn the gap on your resume into something positive.
 Always trying to improve yourself is a virtue that most recruiters appreciate in a candidate.
 Personal development can be taking courses or starting a new education, doing voluntary work, starting a business or travelling the world to learn about other cultures.

-You cannot just ignore a gap on your resume and hope it will be overlooked by recruiters.
-Some gaps can be addressed immediately on you resume, by adding information to the extracurricular activities or referring to the education you followed during the period in between jobs.
+You cannot just ignore a gap on your resume and hope recruiter will overlook the gap.
+Some gaps you can address directly on you resume, by adding information to the extracurricular activities or referring to the education you followed during the period in between jobs.
 It is also possible to address a recent gap in the cover letter.
 Always keep it positive, focus on the solution instead of the problem.
-If the gap is not in your recent employment history and your resume track record clearly shows that you have been doing great ever since, you don’t have to address the gap directly in your resume or cover letter.
+If the gap is not in your recent employment history and your resume track record clearly shows that you have been doing great ever since, you don’t have to address the gap directly.
 But make sure to prepare to answer questions about the gap during a job interview.